jwp/git-select/README.md

 Think `cp -r`, but with shallow git repositories and sparse checkouts as a source.

-While adding a description of a sparse-checkout based installation method to [py-postgreql](https://github.com/python-postgres/fe), it became obvious that concision would be helpful.
+While adding a description of a sparse-checkout based installation method to [py-postgreql](https://github.com/python-postgres/fe), it became evident that concision would be helpful.

 `git-select` performs a sparse checkout on a target repository and recursively copies the